 For fetuses exposed in the womb, the drug can stunt their development and cause them to be born with a lower birth weight than average.

-In men, nicotine can have a negative impact on sperm.
-It can decrease the number, motility, and quality of a man’s sperm.
-Nicotine can also damage the blood vessels in the penis.
+Nicotine can decrease the number, motility, and quality of a man’s sperm.
+It can also damage the blood vessels in the penis.

-This can reduce a man’s ability to maintain erections and cause them to become impotent.
+This reduces a man’s ability to maintain erections and can cause them to become impotent.

 According to the journal of andrology, men are almost twice as likely to have erectile dysfunction if they smoke.

-We’ve established the effects of nicotine on fertility – but what about people who are trying to avoid pregnancy by using birth control?
+It’s well known that nicotine can have a negative impact on fertility – but what about people who are trying to avoid pregnancy by using birth control?

 The important fact here is that smoking can increase the existing risks of taking combined hormonal birth control methods.